Looking for the best things to do in Ipoh Malaysia? Look no further.

 Kellie’s castle is off the beaten track and is seldom busy so it makes for some pretty great photo opportunities.
 Locals will tell you that Kellie’s castle is haunted by the family it was built for and indeed there have been some reported sightings of Kellie pacing around the second floor at night.

 It is pretty tricky to get to Kellie’s castle without a car and public transport does not follow a frequent schedule.
-From Ipoh you can take the bus to Batu Gajah which runs past the castle and then requires you to walk part of the way.
+From Ipoh you can take the bus to Batu Gajah.

+This route runs past the castle and then requires you to walk part of the way.
 However, it only runs once every two hours and you don’t want to end up stranded.

 Meet Malaysian Locals Through Couchsurfing

 It is always fun to meet locals when you travel and Malaysia is no different.
 One of the best things to do in Ipoh is to meet the local couchsurfing community.